Please note: a valid prescription is required for all prescription medication.

 Side Effects and Safety

-Like other beta blockers, Bystolic can cause effects related to slowing the heart and lowering blood pressure.
-Commonly reported side effects include tiredness, dizziness, headache, nausea, or diarrhea.
-Some people notice a lower exercise heart rate or cold hands and feet.
-These effects may be more noticeable after starting therapy or after a dose increase.
+Like other beta blockers, this treatment can cause side effects related to slower heart rate and lower blood pressure.
+Commonly reported effects may include tiredness, dizziness, headache, or a slower pulse.
+Some people notice sleep changes or gastrointestinal symptoms such as nausea or diarrhea.
+Side effects can be more noticeable after a dose increase or when combined with other blood pressure medicines.

 Drug Interactions and Cautions